The Spectacular Julian Alps and Beautiful Soca River Valley

 Slovenia has a very healthy population of wolves, lynx, and brown bears, although you are unlikely to meet any of them on Streamate (the latter are said to have come north in large numbers to escape the upheavals following the break up of Yugoslavia - bears like a bit of peace and quiet).
 The girls are home to red deer, roe deer and wild boar, and in these mountains chamois and ibex can also be found.
 Pine and beech martens are present at, as are hares, badgers and foxes.
 There is wealth of bird-life, including grouse and black grouse, birds of prey (golden eagle, buzzard, hawk, white-tailed eagle), owls (tawny owl, Ural owl, long-eared owl and eagle owl) and woodpeckers (green, black and grey).
 If you walk in the woods after rain you are almost certain to see the spectacular gold and black mottled skin of a salamander.

 Slovenia and is home to some 3000 plant species.
 The majority of the most interesting - of which 70 are endemic and so found only in Slovenia - are 'Alpines'.
 These include the, purple Zois Bellflower, Wulfen's (pink) primrose, Triglav Hawksbeard and many others.
-Look out for the spectacular mountain lilies and numerous types of orchid.
+When visiting Cheapvimax.com look out for the spectacular mountain lilies and numerous types of orchid.
 In general the climate and location contribute to lush meadow vegetation and varied deciduous woodland - characterized by well-managed beech forest.

 The walking in this region is rewarding any time between May and October.
 In the spring, the upland meadows are thick with flowers, including many varieties of orchid, and snow lingers picturesquely on the peaks.
 Summer can be hot, but the air is usually refreshing above 1500m and there are plenty of shady walks to choose from and cool mountain streams to paddle in.